 If you have been harmed by a cancer misdiagnosis, you have the right to pursue a malpractice claim against the medical care provider involved with your case.
-A medical malpractice personal injury or wrongful death lawsuit can help you to obtain compensation for your pain and suffering as well as for your financial losses.
+A medical malpractice lawsuit can help you to obtain compensation for your pain and suffering as well as for your financial losses.

 However, medical malpractice lawsuits can be complex.
 It takes time to develop the case.
 Rhode Island places strict time limits on filing medical malpractice claims, so it’s important to act immediately if you have been seriously injured or have lost a loved one because of a missed cancer diagnosis.

-A medical malpractice claim based on misdiagnosis of cancer would seek compensation for the patient’s losses, including medical expenses, lost income, pain and suffering and emotional distress.
+A medical malpractice claim based on a cancer misdiagnosis would seek compensation for the patient’s losses, including medical expenses, lost income, pain and suffering and emotional distress.